chrisbanes/tivi/README.md

 ## Development setup

 First off, you require the latest Android Studio 4.2 Canary to be able to build the app.
-This is because the project contains some pieces of UI which are written in [Jetpack Compose](https://developer.android.com/jetpack/compose) (more on that below).
+This is because the project is written in [Jetpack Compose](https://developer.android.com/jetpack/compose) (more on that below).

 ### Code style